masterloutre/test/README.md

- Yes yes i'm trying to do someting but its not that succesful yet will be will be i can assure you'
+ Yes yes i'm trying to do someting but its not that succesful yet will be will be i can assure you' i may be changing things in branch 2